Privacy in Organizations not Subject to Legislation

 Canadian Blood Services – https://www.blood.ca/en/mystory/privacy-policy

-Remember, a sample policy might be a good start, but a policy has to be tailored to the needs and expectations of the organization.
-Also once drafted it needs to be widely accepted by executive and staff that it is a good policy and will be followed.
+Remember, developing a policy is a good start, but a policy has to be tailored to the needs and expectations of the organization.
+Also once drafted it needs to be widely circulated and accepted by executive and staff that it is a good policy and will be followed.
+That policy should be posted on the organization’s website.
 A good privacy policy can lead towards developing a culture of privacy in the organization.